IkerHonorato/Transformers-in-Depression-Detection-from-Semi-Structured-Psychological-Interviews/README.md

 This repository is a collection of [Jupyter](https://jupyter.org/) consisting on the training of different models for depression assesment

-The whole code, is the result of a final Master's Thesis of the [Master's Degree in Artificial Intelligence](http://www.upc.edu/master/fitxa_master.php?id_estudi=50&lang=esp) supervised by Jordi Vitrià, PhD.
+The whole code, is the result of a final Master's Thesis of the [Master's Degree in Artificial Intelligence](http://www.upc.edu/master/fitxa_master.php?id_estudi=50&lang=esp) supervised by Jordi Vitrià, Javi Jiménez and Alberto coca.
 The report is published in this repository as well.

+## Abstract

+The expansive adoption of Transformer models across the Machine Learning land- scape is undeniable, and health is not an exception.
+This study undertakes a rigorous exploration of the efficacy of these novel architectures in discerning depression in- dicators from semi-structured psychological interviews.
+A key focus of this study is the extrapolation of the pre-training knowledge inherent in these models, and the comparison with traditional state-of-the-art Machine Learning models.
+In doing so, the thesis proposes a comprehensive framework designed to facilitate objective com- parison.
+The study extends its inquiry into the differential performance of text and speech modalities, in isolation and combination, within the context of depression detection.
+Moreover, this research delves into the importance of topical relevance in the detection process, culminating in an evaluative discussion of crucial themes integral to accurate depression detection.
+Ultimately, this thesis contributes to the deepening understanding of the complex interplay between Transformer models, modality use, and topic importance in the realm of depression detection.

 ## License